 Continues the algebra foundation necessary to study college level algebra.
-Includes polynomial, exponent, radical, and rational expressions.
+Includes polynomial, exponential, radical, and rational expressions.
 Linear and quadratic functions will be used to model situations and interpret data.
 An understanding of the connection between narrative, numeric, algebraic, and graphical representations of functions is emphasized.
 Graphing by hand and using technology are implemented as appropriate.
 Graphing calculator required (TI-83 or TI-84 recommended).
 Recommended preparation: MTH 060 or minimum placement Math Level 10.